 We continually evaluate our liquidity position and anticipated cash needs, as well as the financing options available to obtain additional cash reserves.
-Our ability to fund operations, to make planned capital expenditures, to make scheduled debt payments, to contribute to our pension plan and to remain in compliance with all financial covenants under debt agreements, including, but not limited to, the current credit agreement, depends on our future operating performance, which, in turn, is subject to prevailing economic conditions and to financial, business and other factors.
+Our ability to fund operations, to make planned capital expenditures, to make scheduled debt payments, and to remain in compliance with all financial covenants under debt agreements, including, but not limited to, the current credit agreement, depends on our future operating performance, which, in turn, is subject to prevailing economic conditions and to financial, business and other factors.
 The timing and size of any new business ventures or acquisitions that we complete may also impact our cash requirements.
+As of July 31, 2023 and 2022, we were in compliance with all debt covenants.